dolmades/dolmades-cli/README.md

 ## Introduction

 Dolmades are intended as a mean to ease packaging, installation and distribution of windows programs in Linux environments to the utmost extent.
-The currently version is a prototype in python.
+The current version is a prototype in python.

 This release focuses on basic features and GOG support.
 As of now a collection of a few command line tools represent the prototypical implementation of the underlying concepts: